-Read the Docs uses Elasticsearch to provide a better search experience.
-This guide is intended to show that how to add “search as you type” feature to your documentation, how to use advanced query syntax to get more accurate results and many other search features that Read the Docs supports with example searches.
+Read the Docs uses Server Side Search to power our search.
+This guide explains how to add a “search as you type” feature to your documentation, and how to use advanced query syntax to get more accurate results.

-You can find information on the search architecture and how we index document on our Search docs.
+You can find information on the search architecture and how we index documents in our Search docs.